Geum rivale: Distribution

-It is absent from the Pannonian Basin and western France; on the Italian Peninsula it is found in scattered locations in the northern and central Apennines, while on the Iberian Peninsula it is restricted between 1000 and 2200 m in the Cantabrians, Pyrenees, the Iberian and Central Systems, and the mountains of Sierra Nevada and Sierra de Cazorla in the south.
+It is absent from the Pannonian Basin and western France; on the Italian Peninsula, it is found in scattered locations in the northern and central Apennines, while on the Iberian Peninsula it is restricted between 1000 m and 2200 m in the Cantabrians, Pyrenees, the Iberian and Central Systems, and the mountains of Sierra Nevada and Sierra de Cazorla in the south.

-It is found in the mountains of the Balkan Peninsula (in Bulgaria its altitudinal range is 1200–2100 m), the Caucasus, northern Anatolia and northwestern Iran.
-It is also native to northern Ukraine and the central and northern parts of European Russia, Western Siberia up to the Sayan–Angara region in the east, as well as to parts of Central Asia (the Dzungaria and the Tarbagatai areas and Tian Shan).
+It is found in the mountains of the Balkan Peninsula (in Bulgaria its altitudinal range is 1200–2100 m), the Caucasus, northern Anatolia and north-western Iran.
+It is also native to northern Ukraine and the central and northern parts of European Russia, Western Siberia up to the Sayan–Angara region in the east, as well as parts of Central Asia (the Dzungaria and the Tarbagatai areas and Tian Shan).

 Geum rivale is also native to a broad region in Canada and the United States.

 Habitat

 The plant is a native perennial of slow-draining or wet soils and can tolerate mildly acidic to calcareous conditions in full sun or under partial shade.
 Habitats include stream sides, pond edges, damp deciduous woodland and hay meadows.

 It is a component of purple moor grass and rush pastures is a type of Biodiversity Action Plan habitat in the UK.
 It occurs on poorly drained neutral and acidic soils of the lowlands and upland fringe.
 It is found throughout the British Isles with the exception of south-east England, the Western Isles of Scotland and parts of the midlands and the west country.